hashgraph/hedera-services/hapi-utils/README.md

 There are also two secondary service families:
 1. The [network service](https://github.com/hashgraph/hedera-protobufs-java/blob/main/src/main/proto/network_service.proto), for operations scoped to the network or its constituent nodes rather user-controlled entities as above.
-2. The [freeze service](https://github.com/hashgraph/hedera-protobufs-java/blob/main/src/main/proto/freeze_service.proto), for use by privileged accounts to suspend network operations during a maintenance window.
+2. The [scheduling service](https://github.com/hashgraph/hedera-protobufs-java/blob/main/src/main/proto/schedule_service.proto), for scheduling a transaction to be executed when the ledger has received enough prequisite signatures.
-3. The [schedule service](https://github.com/hashgraph/hedera-protobufs-java/blob/main/src/main/proto/schedule_service.proto), for allowing transactions and queries to be submitted without all the required signatures and allows anyone to provide the required signatures independently after a transaction has already been created.
+3. The [freeze service](https://github.com/hashgraph/hedera-protobufs-java/blob/main/src/main/proto/freeze_service.proto), for use by privileged accounts to suspend network operations during a maintenance window.

 It is important to note that most network services are gated by fees which must be paid **in ℏ from a cryptocurrency account**.
 The payer authorizes a